FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 Enumerated values which are not defined directly or indirectly from this specification SHOULD be declared in a freely-distributable specification and MUST NOT use the value `http://gedcomx.org/` as a base URI.

+### 1.3.7 Controlled Vocabularies

+GEDCOM X defines a set of controlled vocabularies for the purposes of identifying the semantic context of data instances.
+A controlled vocabulary is often defined to create a set of "known types" of data instances such as facts, names, genders, etc. For example, a controlled vocabulary is specified to identify the set of known types of events so applications can share semantic context of the event.

+Elements of a controlled vocabulary are identified by an enumerated value.

 ## 1.4 Internationalization Considerations